bdorney/CMS_GEM_Analysis_Framework/README.txt

                 ...
             [END_RUN_LIST]

-        Parameters found inside the "[BEGIN_RUN_INFO]" header expected to be entered in the following format:
+        Parameters found inside the "[BEGIN_RUN_INFO]" header are expected to be entered in the manner described in Section 4.e.ii.

-            field_name = 'value';

-        The field_name should be on the left followed by an equals sign "=" then the value should be enclosed in single quote marks "'".
-A semicolon ";" ends the statement.
-Tabs "\t" and spaces outside of the single quotes will be ignored, but will be preserved inside the single quotes.
-Text after the ";" will also be ignored.

         Contrary to the "[BEGIN_RUN_INFO]" header the "[BEGIN_RUN_LIST]" header is simply a list of PFN of the input files to be analyzed by the call of the executable.
 Again tabs "\t" and spaces will be ignored.

         The Uniformity::ParameterLoaderRun class understands the "#" character to indicate a comment; so it is possible to comment out lines in the Run Config file you create for ease of use.
-The template run config file at the end of this subsection showns an example.

 The value of true is understood as being from the case-insensitive set {t, true, 1} while the value of false is understood as being from the case-insensitive set {f, false, 0}.
+Example config files are shown at the end of this subsection.

         # 4.e.iii.I HEADER PARAMETERS - RUN_INFO
         # --------------------------------------------------------